 The card has a tilted frame surrounded by orange.
 However, the background of his name is green.

 The bottom of the card shows a Rams helmet, his position, the Topps logo, and it reads “NFC Pro Bowl Rams.”

 On the back of the card, you can read about Dickerson’s incredible rookie season.
 It discusses his Rookie of the Year win and shows his statistics.

-This next card is also from Topps as they were the biggest trading card manufacturer at the time.
+This next card is also from Topps, as they were the most prominent trading card manufacturer then.
 The card has a blue border this time.

 During the 1984 season, you could open a 1984 Topps pack and get one insert.
 In total, 11 stars were featured on the inserts, with Dickerson and Dan Marino being the most valuable.

 There are a few things that make this card stand out.
 Firstly, it has a glossy texture, which is different from other options.
 Secondly, it is slightly thicker than most trading cards.

 1984 Topps Eric Dickerson RC #281 (Shop eBay)

 The two cards above are the two most valuable Eric Dickerson rookie cards.
 After that, there are a few other options, but we like this one the most.